Ma-Marcinowski/Verificational-Model/README.md

      * Vide `Verificational-Model/Distribution-Based/DistributionEqivalentFilters_v2.5.1.py`

-     * Vide 3.10.4 Equalization of databases through removal of spurious filters.
+     * The average features distributions are calculated separately for IAM and CVL testsets;

+     * Those distributions are then compared to determine those features, which were highly active in the case of one, but not the other testset (in a sense of the average feature values differences equal to or greater than a threshold of 0.25).

-     * 89 out of 1024 filters were removed.
+     * Such features (i.e. convolutional filters) are then removed from the model (i.e 89 out of 1024 filters were zeroed).

+     * And the model is tested again (vide 3.10.5.
+Equalized CVL and IAM evaluation).

   * 3.15.5.
 CVL and IAM evaluation equalized through removal of spurious filters: